dragonspearsinc/openshift-3-tier/README.md

 This application has only been tested on Windows 10/11.
 It may work on other OS's but no guarantee.

-It is composed of 3 parts:
+It is composed of 4 parts:

 1. [Angular 14 front-end](docker-sample-angular) - See the docker-sample-angular folder
 2. [Spring / Maven back-end](springboot-crud) - See the springboot-crud folder
 3. [MySQL 8 database server](docker-mysql-8) - See the docker-mysql-8 folder
-4. [MySQL 8 database server](docker-mysql-8) - See the docker-mysql-8 folder
+4. [K8s](k8s) - See the k8s folder.
+This is where all of our Kubernetes specific deployment manifests are held

 ## Dependencies